POLICY & REGULATORY ANALYSIS

 Working with Leyline Renewable Capital to connect capital with project developers across clean energy technologies

 Working with Camp Lejeune and the UNC Charlotte Energy Production & Infrastructure Center to complete a global energy resilience study for the base.
-Military bases have focused on fossil fuels for years, with legacy systems that need converting to newer technologies.
-With newer technology, bases bolster their energy resilience to natural disasters and unplanned outages
+Also guiding the base on financing opportunities for EV Charging Infrastructure

 Developed a carbon neutrality and renewable energy action plan for the City of Durham, N.C. with the engineering team at GDS Associates, Inc

-Assisted energy storage developer, Able Grid Energy Solutions, on market opportunities in the Southeastern United States
+Assisted energy storage developer, Eolian (formerly Able Grid Energy Solutions), on market opportunities in the Southeastern United States

 Wrote a monthly newsletter on environmental and energy policy for more than 2,000 subscribers with a 30 percent open rate, while at North Carolina State University